Aklil/angular-chartnew.js/README.md

 A simple AngularJS 1.x directive for ChartNewjs

 ## Installation
- 1.via bower
+ - via bower
 `bower install angular-chartnew.js`
- 2. include angularjs, chartnewjs and angular-chartnew.js in dist folder in your application
+ - include angularjs, chartnewjs and angular-chartnew.js in dist folder in your application

 ##Usage